 Not far from Most SNP bus station, it’s a fantastic stop before heading for the bus to take us to Devin.

 Daytrip to Devin Castle and Iron Curtain Memorial

-Day two of using the 72-hour Bratislava Card took us to discover the delights of Devin Castle and its surrounds.
-Devin is a village on the outskirts of Bratislava, the old Iron Curtain used to run along here, but now it’s famous for wine production and castle ruins which house a museum.
+Day two of using the 72-hour Bratislava Card takes us to discover the delights of Devin Castle and its surrounds.
+Devin is a village on the outskirts of Bratislava, the old Iron Curtain ran along here, but now it’s famous for wine production and castle ruins which house a museum.